-Easy-to-read medicine information about hormone replacement therapy (HRT) – what it is, how to take it safely and possible side effects.
+Easy-to-read medicine information about menopause hormonal therapy – what it is, how to take it safely and possible side effects.

 During menopause, the amount of oestrogen produced by a woman's body drops and this can cause symptoms associated with menopause such as hot flushes, night sweats, sleep problems, muscle and joint pains, mood changes, vaginal dryness and discomfort with sex.
 Read more about menopause.

-Hormone replacement therapy (HRT) is also known as menopausal hormone therapy (MHT) and hormone therapy (HT).
-It is the use of hormone therapy (tablets, patches or cream) to replace the oestrogen that your ovaries no longer make during and after menopause.
+Menopause hormonal therapy (MRT) is the use of hormone therapy (tablets, patches or cream) to replace the oestrogen that your ovaries no longer make during and after menopause.
 It can help relieve some of the symptoms of menopause.

 Hormone therapy may have either oestrogen alone or oestrogen plus progestogen, depending on what is best for you.
-HRT is not recommended in certain situations, such as for women who have a history of breast cancer, are at risk of heart disease, or have had a blood clot or are high risk of having a blood clot.
-Ask your doctor whether HRT is right for you – there are also other non-HRT options that can help with menopausal symptoms.
+Menopause hormonal therapy is not recommended in certain situations, such as for women who have a history of breast cancer, are at risk of heart disease, or have had a blood clot or are high risk of having a blood clot.
+Ask your doctor whether menopause hormonal therapy is right for you – there are also other non-hormone options that can help with menopausal symptoms.

-- In women who have had their uterus removed surgically (hysterectomy), HRT will have oestrogen alone.
+- In women who have had their uterus removed surgically (hysterectomy), MRT will have oestrogen alone.

 Image credit: MHT Australasian Menopause Society

-The following are examples of HRT products available in New Zealand.
+The following are examples of menopause hormonal therapy products available in New Zealand.
 The choice of product depends on your individual circumstances and preferences.
-When using HRT, use the lowest dose that eases your symptoms for the shortest time and get your treatment reviewed at least once every year to assess whether to continue it or not.
+When using MRT, use the lowest dose that eases your symptoms for the shortest time and get your treatment reviewed at least once every year to assess whether to continue it or not.

 |Oestrogen (vaginal)||Vaginal oestrogen is available as a cream or as pessaries that are inserted into your vagina.
 It is used to ease bladder and vaginal symptoms of menopause, such as vaginal dryness, burning or itching.
 It only acts on your vagina and bladder and is suitable for most women.